netsage-project/netsage-pipeline/docs/02_DOCKER.md

 ```

 ### Optional: ElasticSearch and Kibana
 You can optionally store flow data locally in an ElasticSearch container and view the data with Kibana.
-If you are sending results to be stored remotely, this is not necessary.
 Local storage can be enabled with the following steps:

-1. You can uncomment the elasticsearch and kibana services in docker-compose.yml.
+1. Uncomment the elasticsearch and kibana services in docker-compose.yml.

-2. Edit conf-logstash/99-outputs.conf and uncomment the following lines:
+2. Uncomment the following lines in conf-logstash/99-outputs.conf:

 ```
 elasticsearch {
-    hosts => ["127.0.0.1"]
+    hosts => ["elasticsearch"]
-    index => "test-%{+YYYY.MM.dd}"
+    index => "netsage_flow-%{+YYYY.MM.dd}"
 }
 ```

-3. Comment out the `rabbitmq {...}` block if you do not want to also send to RabbitMQ.
+3. Comment out the `rabbitmq {...}` block in conf-logstash/99-outputs.conf if you do not want to also send logstash output to RabbitMQ.

 ## Running the Containers